 - Joh 8:56 KJV Your father Abraham rejoiced to see my day: and he saw it, and was glad.

-The Gospel is actually older than Old Covenant Israel, Abraham believed in Christ.
-Dispensationalism is uncomfortable with this, vainly imagining that God saved people in a different way and by a different gospel in previous dispensations.
+The 'Ekklesia' is actually older than Old Covenant Israel, Abraham believed in Christ!
+Dispensationalism is disconcerted by this, vainly imagining that God saved people in a different way in previous 'dispensations'.

 - Gal 3:16 KJV Now to Abraham and his seed were the promises made.
 He saith not, And to seeds, as of many; but as of one, And to thy seed, which is Christ.